Pikkius/3DOnco/README.md

 UNA BELLA FIGURA DELLA RETE ???????????????????????????????? a 10 e 1 canale
 ## Random Forest <a name="rf"></a>
-Random forest is a an ensemble machine learning technique that can be exploited both for classification and regression.
+Random forest is an ensemble machine learning technique that can be exploited both for classification and regression.
 The algorithm consists in many decision trees that predict indipendently and then vote for the result.
 <p align="center">
   <img src="https://cdn.corporatefinanceinstitute.com/assets/random-forest.png" alt="drawing" width="550"/>